subhrajitm/politica/docs/settings-setup.md

 # Settings System Setup

-This document explains how to set up and use the new dynamic settings system for the Politica application.
+This document explains how to set up and use the new dynamic settings system for the OurNation application.

 ## Overview